Diana-LI-Zhaozhen/Mutual-Fund-ESG-Investment-Trends/README.md

+# Mutual-Fund-ESG-Investment-Trends
+📕HKU Mfft 21'fall-Big Data.
+Contributors: Diana LI @Diana-LI-Zhaozhen, Peng Pengxin.
+We were trying to find ESG investment trends by applying basic EDA on the prospectus of mutual funds in the States.
+The project and the course was instructed by Dr. Alan Kwan.

 # Background

 A growing number of funds claim to be making sustainable investments, while investors are concerned about the risks associated with greenwashing due to the current lack of measurable standards in this area.
 Although there are several ESG scoring metrics proposed by rating agencies , these data are very scarce and expensive and the sources are often not transparent or objective enough, which sets a very high barrier for investors and greatly hinders relevant investments.